vinhtrann/jekyllresume/README.md

 # Instructions
 #### Fork the repository
  1. Press the Fork button at the top right of the webpage
      - This will create a separate version of the repository that will be attached to your github account.
-It it will have its own history separate from any other repository
+It will have its own history separate from any other repository
  ![image](https://user-images.githubusercontent.com/64811274/199124259-1d521c41-10a9-4a91-8fd7-26c7c3b5288b.png)
  2. Modify the repository name and description as you see fit
  ![image](https://user-images.githubusercontent.com/64811274/198891396-a3870ab6-3034-438d-aec9-4a720fae87e5.png)
       - There should be a new repository created and listed under the github account that forked the repository
       - This step relates to the concept of cataloging the difference from Etter's Book.
-By using distributed version control by creating a repository, a log of all the changes made to the resume will be recorded.
+By using distributed version control and creating a repository, a log of all the changes made to the resume will be recorded.
 Instead of storing multiple copies of your resume with timestamps, you could look into the past to view an old version of the resume.

 #### Clone the repository
  3. Open a terminal